 At the national level, the industry has steadily consolidated around the incumbent telephone and cable companies ever since.
 By 2004, the top four firms accounted for roughly half of all revenues.
 That figure rose steadily over the next decade, to the point where the top four firms have accounted for around 60% of the national market.
-In 2017, the top five companies-Bell Rogers, Shaw, Telus and Videotron-accounted for 73% of all revenues nation-wide, by our measure.
+In 2017, the top five companies-Bell Rogers, Shaw, Telus and Videotron-accounted for 72.4% of all revenues nation-wide, by our measure.
 The national HHI score for internet access also doubled from its low of 535 in 2000 to a figure twice that amount in 2010.
-It has steadily risen since to reach 1,250 last year-still a low figure by the standards of the HHI, but that is only when we consider things from the view of the country as a whole.
+It has steadily risen since to reach 1,237 last year-still a low figure by the standards of the HHI, but that is only when we consider things from the view of the country as a whole.
 Once we change optics, however, and look at things from the local level, the picture changes dramatically.

 Examining things at the national level, as we have done for years, is helpful insofar that it allows us to see changes over time and to make international comparisons.
 However, looking at things from the vantage point of the national level washes out what retail internet access services look like on the ground in cities across the country.
 The effect of a national focus, basically, is to greatly exaggerate the extent of competition and choice because it assumes-wrongly-that Telus, for example, competes not only against Shaw in British Columbia and Alberta (for the most part) but with Bell, Rogers, Videotron, Eastlink, and so on across the country.
-In reality, however, this is not the case.
-Last year we decided to take a closer look at conditions on the ground.
-Table 2 below does so by showing the share of incumbent cable and telephone companies' as well as independent ISPs' share of the retail internet access market, respectively, in order to get a more precise proxy for competition at the local level.
-As it shows, just under 88% of the residential retail internet access market was accounted for by the incumbent telephone and cable companies last year based on revenue.
-Based on subscribers, the figure was 87%.
-Based on these measures, the retail internet access market is extremely concentrated, with an HHI score of 4087.
-This is far above the threshold for highly concentrated markets and significantly above the levels found for mobile wireless services, for example.
+In reality, however, this is not the case.6

-Constructive criticisms from Catherine Middleton and Bram Abramson have also helped spur this change and our efforts to develop a better way to get a more precise, and therefore accurate, portrait of where things stand.
+6 Constructive criticisms from Catherine Middleton and Bram Abramson have also helped spur this change and our efforts to develop a better way to get a more precise, and therefore accurate, portrait of where things stand.